Courses

-Get real-life, industry experience and a technical qualification
+Get real-life, industry experience and a technical qualification.

-T Levels are new courses for post-16 students which can be taken after your GCSEs and are equivalent to three A levels.
+T Levels are new courses for post-16 students which can be taken after your GCSEs and are equivalent to three A Levels.

-T Levels are a 2-year course that offer a combination of classroom and workplace learning, designed with employers, to give you the skills that industries need.
-They are ideal for you know if you want to get hands-on experience and learn skills that will get you a job in a technical profession, for example, engineering, science, accountancy, or media.
-To succeed in your chosen T Level, you need to show technical knowledge, specific learned abilities, concepts, and skills for the industry area, and a basic working knowledge of the occupations and career path in your chosen field.
+T Levels are a 2-year course that offers a combination of classroom and workplace learning, designed with employers, to give you the skills that industries need.
+They are ideal for you if you want to get hands-on experience and learn skills that will get you a job in a technical profession, for example, Healthcare, Science, Childcare, Engineering, Accountancy, or Media.

-Every T Level course includes an on-the-job industry placement with an employer, with 315 hours (approximately 45 days) of content and training within your chosen sector, either as day release or a block of days together.
+Every T Level includes an on-the-job industry placement with an employer, with 315 hours (approximately 45 days) of content and training within your chosen sector, either as a day release or a block of days together.
 Workplace learning focuses on developing the practical and technical skills you need.

 • Digital Production, Design and Development